 Here is some history and insight from the venue from the Ivory's Rock team:

-Ivory’s rock is situated in a beatiful valley south-west of Brisbane, surrounded by ancient volcanic hills.
-This amazing location abounds with a wide variety of native birds and animals living amongst an environment of natural Eucalypt Forest and open grasslands.
+Ivory’s rock is situated in a beautiful valley south-west of Brisbane, surrounded by ancient volcanic hills.
+This amazing location abounds with a wide variety of native birds and animals living amongst an environment of natural eucalypt forest and open grasslands.
 This land was home to the first human inhabitants for thousands of years, providing food, shelter and fresh water.

 After European settlement in the 1850‘s, the land became a source of timber, principally Iron bark and Hoop pine and cattle grazing became the principal activity.
 For many years the land was grazed by cattle, horses and even pigs.
 Around the creek beds sand was quarried.
 Over time much of the land became degraded.
 The hillsides were marked by the grey skeletons of ring barked trees.

 Prem Rawat has been visiting Australia since 1972 speaking in all the capital cities about his message of inner peace.
 In the early 1990s it was thought it would be a good idea to have an outside venue, a private place where people could come and listen to stories about the beauty within.
 After some searching, this beautiful valley was found and the first event with Prem Rawat was held there in 1992 under the trees, the sun and the stars.
 Prem has spoken at Ivory’s Rock nearly every year since then, to audiences of up to 5,000 people from over 50 countries who have come to hear and be inspired by his message of peace.